eyedeekay/i2p.plugins.firefox/README.md

 which is installed either as the main user or it's own user.
 Linux will only use Tor Browser if it's discovered in "Local" mode.
 - The above is also true of OSX for now but doesn't have to remain so.

+### Usability vs Strict.

+This is basically a profile-management tool geared toward minimizing the differences between browser users which are passively discernible while they are browsing I2P.
+It assumes that they are part of a highly fragmented browsing environment where they are already unique, and therefore consolidation on configuration is a goal.
+However, this goal sometimes also conflicts with usability.
+To allow users a safe set of choices, we offer "Coarse" configuration in 2 modes.
+We recommend that you do not deviate from these configurations if you have browser application fingerprinting as a concern.

+#### Usability Mode

+TODO: description

+Pros: Allows a restricted subset of Javascript
+Pros: Less likely to try and reach the clearnet

+Cons: Looks very different from Tor Browser
+Cons: Plugin updates can create temporary uniqueness

+##### Usability Extension Set

+- **I2P In Private Browsing**
+- **uMatrix**
+- **jsRestrictor**
+- **LocalCDN**
+- **Onion in Container Tabs**
+- **HTTPS EveryWhere** in some configurations

+##### Usability user.js characteristics

+TODO: Summarize differences

+#### Strict Mode

+TODO: description

+Pros: Does not allow Javascript by default
+Pros: Looks a lot like Tor Browser especially if you're using Tor Browser

+Cons: More work to use
+Cons: Temporary uniqueness can be created by enabling Javascript for specific sites
+Cons: More likely to try and reach the clearnet

+##### Strict Extension Set

+- **NoScript**
+- **I2P In Private Browsing**
+- **HTTPS EveryWhere** in some configurations

+##### Strict user.js characteristics

+TODO: Summarize differences